Michael Jackson: The Experience: List of songs

 All of the songs from the album Invincible are excluded from the game.

 In the Wii version of the game, "Money" is incorrectly credited as a song from the album Blood on the Dance Floor: HIStory in the Mix which was released in 1997.
 This would be true if the song in the game was the remix but it is the original version of the song, released on HIStory: Past, Present and Future, Book I in 1995.

-"Another Part of Me" is exclusive to copies of the game sold by Walmart.
+"Another Part of Me" is a Walmart exclusive and is only present in just selected copies.

 Development

-Roughly two weeks after Michael Jackson's death in 2009, MJ Productions announced that a Michael Jackson game had been in development for several months.
+Roughly two weeks after Jackson's death in 2009, MJ Productions announced that a Jackson-based game had been in development for several months.

 The game was displayed at New York Comic Con at Ubisoft's booth.

 Reception

 Michael Jackson: The Experience was met with generally mixed reviews, with most of them citing the varied differences between the different versions of the game.
 The reviews for the DS and PSP versions were above average, with a slightly better score for the DS version.
 IGN gave a 6.5/10 for DS and 5.5/10 for the PSP.
 Destructoid gave a 6/10 for the DS version.

 IGN gave the Wii version a 3.5 saying that it does not give clear instructions on how to dance and also criticized the controls.
 Metro gave it 5/10, describing it as "perfectly good party fun if you don't care that the controls don't work."
 VideoGamer.com gave the review a 7/10, stating that the music overplays the responsiveness difficulty.
 CNET gave the game 5/5, writing that the game is "extremely easy to pick up and play" and "the choreography is amazing" The Escapist gave the game 4/5, noting that the game "is not meant to be played by yourself".

 Eurogamer thought that the dance routines in the Xbox 360 game "feel a little slower and more simplistic than those in the PS3 game".